3strandsfonts/hispa/documentation/developers.md

 - Individual glyph designs may change
 - More characters may be added

-We're not encouraging the public to participate in developing Hispa at this point, however please contact the development team through filing issues if you are intersted in getting involved.
+We're not encouraging the public to participate in developing Hispa at this point, however please contact the development team through filing issues if you are interested in getting involved.

 ## Editing